 The war in the Khmer Republic has been sweeping closer to the heart to the capital, Phnom Penh, this week.

-The war in the Khmer Republic has been sweeping closer to the heart to the capital, Phnom Penh, this week.
+Background: The war in the Khmer Republic has been sweeping closer to the heart to the capital, Phnom Penh, this week.
 By Monday (January 28), the suburbs of the city had been battered for four nights running by Communist insurgent artillery fire.

 Sunday's barrage had been the heaviest so far.
 More than 185 rounds of captured United States-made shells smashed into a housing area near President Lon Nol's private residence killing 30 people and wounding another 70.